 All cars listed with Car Next Door are covered by our comprehensive insurance policy during Borrowers' bookings.
-If your car is damaged or lost during a Borrower’s booking, we'll collect their DCL and organise and pay for the repairs.
+If your car is damaged or lost during a Borrower’s booking, we'll collect their Damage and Loss Liability and organise and pay for the repairs.

 Borrowers are required to take photos at the start and end of each trip to prove that no damage occurred while they had your car.
 These photos help us determine when damage happened and who is responsible.

 If you notice new damage that you think happened while a Borrower had your car, report it to us as soon as possible.

 - We’ll check the photos your recent Borrowers took of your car at the start and end of their trips

 - We’ll determine who is responsible for the damage and charge them for the estimated cost of repairs, up to their Damage and Loss Liability amount

 - We’ll manage the claim with our insurer and arrange and pay for the repairs